Xiyeon: 2016–2019: Produce 101, debut with Pristin, and group disbandment

-2020–present: Acting debut
+2020–present: Transitioning to acting

 In May 2020, Park announced through her Instagram account that she would continue her career as an actress and was working on an independent film, later titled as Dieter Fighter.
 Park signed with Soo Yeon Kang Entertainment in July 2020.
 In July 2021, Dieter Fighter was featured at the 25th Bucheon International Fantastic Film Festival, where Park won the Fantastic Actor Jury's Special Mention Award for her performance.

+On November 14, 2023, it was announced that Park had signed a contract with Saero Actors.